By: Deaconess Lynnette Fredericksen

 Amo, amas, amat, amamus, amatis, amant is a familiar chant to most people who graduated from high school before 1957; but today some ask, “Why does St. Paul Lutheran School teach Latin, such an old, dead language, to the students?”
 This is a great question to ask in learning about what makes St. Paul Lutheran School a great school.

 First, Latin is not a dead language.
 Many people around the world read books in Latin each day.
 Most of the classics in Latin are still in print.
 Latin was one of the most influential languages of all times and the basis of many modern languages such as Spanish, French, and Italian.
-New books are being translated into Latin today including Dr. Seuss books and even, Winnie the Pooh and Harry Potter.
+New books are being translated into Latin today including Dr. Seuss, Winnie the Pooh, and Harry Potter.

 Latin is important in the Christian Church.
 For almost 1500 years, Latin was the predominant language of the church.
 The beauty and richness of our liturgy has its roots deep in Latin.
 We still see remnants in our hymnal with terms such as Matins, Vespers, Agnus Dei, and Sanctus.
 We all sing Latin boldly when we sing, “Gloria in excelsis Deo” in the Christmas hymn Angels We Have Heard on High.